 COUNTY OF VERMILION RIVER RESPONSE TO COVID-19

-The County of Vermilion River will remain closed to the public until further notice.
+The County of Vermilion River will be reopening its facilities to in-person public access Wednesday, August 5, 2020.

 Payments to the County can be made: